tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 [Lecture Notes](Attachments/Week%202%20(ER%20Diagrams).pdf)

 # Business Rules
 - Statements that define or constrain aspects of business.
+	- Derived from policies, procedures, events and functions within the organisation.
+	- Assert the business structure and control or influence